loppify/loppify/README.md

 ### Hi there, I'm Rostyslav Tarasov 👋

-I'm a developer who is passionate about [AI, web development, learning new tech].
+I'm a developer who is passionate about AI, web development, learning new tech.

 ---